 3+3 students are admitted as full-time students at UMass Law and will follow the usual course of study for full-time, first-year law students.
 Upon successful completion of the first year of law school, the credits earned will be transferred to your undergraduate degree as free electives or appropriate credit towards your undergraduate program/university graduation requirements.
 Students will thereby have graduated with a bachelor's degree from UMass Dartmouth, and will be eligible to walk at commencement.

-Scan for more information on the UMassD + UMassLaw Fast Track
+Scan for more information on the UMassD + UMassLaw Fast Track umassd.edu/pre-law/three-plus-three-program/

-Pre-Law